Azure/bacc/README.md

 are often restricted or locked down.
 That being said, the configuration of resources deployed is applicable a broad set of applications and domains beyond FinTech.

+The goal of this project is to provide a starting point for deploying Azure Batch in a manner that follows best practices and security guidelines.
+The project is designed to be easily customizable to fit the needs of the user or applications they want to run on Azure Batch.
+The project is designed to be used as a starting point for a more complex deployment that may require additional resources or customization.

 ## Design

 The repository contains Bicep code that can be used to deploy resources to Azure.
 The deployment can be customized in two ways: